 The Allstate logo offers help and protection.
-After issuing a policy, customers will feel completely safe.
-Care, attention to users’ needs, calmness, and confidence in the future can be traced in the elements of the emblem.
+Having taken out a policy, clients will feel completely safe.
+The elements of the logo convey care, attention to user needs, calmness, and confidence in the future.

 Allstate: Brand overview